 1 - cup vegetable oil or (1 - cup really soft butter)

 1 1/2 - cup fresh pumpkin puree or canned pumpkin

 In a large bowl or kitchen aid stand mixer add the sifted flour, spices and sugar.
 Using the paddle attachment mix to combine.

-In a medium bowl blend the oil, water and pumpkin.
+In a medium bowl blend the oil, water, vanilla and pumpkin.
 Add the wet mixture to the flour mixture and blend on low-medium speed.
 Add the eggs one at a time and mix to combine.